 Lodging for Olympic Peninsula Steelhead

-The Quinault cabin is located on the banks of Lake Quinault and is perfectly situated to access many different rivers on the Olympic Peninsula.
-It is a cozy place and has the capacity for 6 anglers, although they can accommodate groups up to 10 with another offsite cabin with all meals served at the Quinault Cabin.
+Jack has established a property right on the banks of the Bogachiel River and is perfectly situated to access many different rivers on the Olympic Peninsula.
+It is a cozy place and has the capacity for 6 anglers, although they can accommodate groups up to 10 with another offsite cabin with all meals served at the Lodge.
 Rooms are double occupancy and each room has its own bathroom or one located very close, just outside of the room.
-Two rooms are fairly large and spacious and one is a little smaller.

-Max is the gracious host that prepares the meals for you while you are staying at the Quinault Lodge.
-Max is no stranger to the kitchen and has owned and operated a very successful restaurant in Santa Rosa.
-His cooking is considered upscale homestyle with a European flare and his Chicken Parmesan is one to die for.
-After a long day swinging flies on a wet and cold peninsula river, Max will keep you fed and your energy up while recharging back at the lodge.
+Dan is the gracious host that prepares the meals for you while you are staying at the Lodge.
+Dan is no stranger to the kitchen and has been in the restaurant business since 2000.
+He has managed/run and worked every position at BJ’s Restaurant.
+He strives to make food that looks amazing and tastes even better and is a master a pairing food with craft beer.
+After a long day swinging flies on a wet and cold peninsula river, Dan will keep you fed and your energy up while recharging back at the lodge.
 Breakfasts are served each morning and are typically made to order and lunches are served streamside and are typically a deli sandwich with some side snacks.

 Fishing on the Olympic Peninsula

-The diversity of rivers accessed from the Quinault Cabin is extensive.
+The diversity of rivers accessed from the Bogey House is extensive.
 Six great steelhead rivers within one hour drive from the lodge and four of these rivers within a half an hour, puts you in the perfect spot to explore the area.
-They concentrate on the Quinault, Hoh, Bogachiel, Clearwater, Humptulips and the Queets Rivers depending on conditions and flows.
+They concentrate on the Sol duc, Hoh, Bogachiel, Calawah and the Queets and Clearwater are options as well depending on conditions and flows.
 All the guides have their favorite rivers and this plays into where you will be fishing for the day.
 We always recommend at least two to three days fishing if at all possible.
 Conditions can change quickly and multiple days on the water will increase your odds of success.

 As with all steelhead angling, if you’re looking to catch obscene numbers of fish, this trip probably isn’t for you!
 Guests visiting the Olympic Peninsula generally average 1 - 2 hook ups per angler per day, but keep in mind this is not always the case!
 There are many days that accomplished anglers and good students will exceed these numbers, and other days when even the best effort won’t come close to putting a fish on the grass.
 Steelhead fishing is not a numbers game; it is about catching the most prized freshwater game fish that swims.
 Anglers willing to fish hard, cover a lot of water, listen to their guides, and put in a long day, will have the best potential of landing a trophy.